CarolynKoehn/Koehn_etal_2025_Key-targets-for-conservation-planning/README.md

 This repository contains the underlying code to generate a pre-print of the manuscript titled "Carbon stock protection and food production are key targets for conservation planning in a landscape of public and private agricultural lands."

+# Generating the pre-print

+The Quarto manuscript to generate the pre-print is `Koehn_etal_2025_Key targets for conservation planning.qmd`.
+Open this file in RStudio and select `Render` to generate the pre-print as a `.docx` file.

+# Data and Code

+All code files used for this project are found in the `notebooks` folder.
+Intermediate data sources used to create figures are found in the `data` folder.
+Original data sources are described in the source code and manuscript.

 # Licenses
 The content of the manuscript itself is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license](https://creativecommons.org/licenses/by-nc-nd/4.0/).